 We sell people the right plants and seeds, from the right suppliers.
 We're now a significant customer for some of these typically small, family run businesses, some of whom we've been dealing with for over a decade.

 We have close links to a number of specialist science based UK conservation charities too, who we also help promote.
 Their work is as important as it is underfunded, and we try to amplify their messages about good practice whenever we can.
-We donate some of our profits to these kind of NGOs, amounting to over £80k from 2015.
+We donate around 2% of our sales to these kind of NGOs, amounting to over £110k from 2015.

 We also operate three other websites: